Glossary of terms used in THE RUBY-VIPER TRILOGY

 Caesar – a title used by Roman emperors from Augustus to Hadrian; the word began as the surname (cognomen) of Julius Caesar but over time came to mean an absolute ruler or dictator

-Caesarea Maritima – an important coastal city and seaport built by Judean King Herod; later used during the Roman-Jewish War as the military headquarters of Roman generals Vespasian and Titus; now an Israeli national park
+Caesarea Maritima – an important coastal city and seaport built by Judean King Herod I (“the Great”) and named in honor of Caesar Augustus; later used during the Roman-Jewish War as the military headquarters of Roman generals Vespasian and Titus; now an Israeli national park

 Campania – an Italian province on the coast south of Rome; it included such ancient cities as Naples, Pompeii, and Herculaneum